r1-prototype-studies/Sharepoint/README.md

     ```
     gulp trust-dev-cert
 3. Open the file ./config/serve.json and change "enter-your-sharepoint-site" to the tenant we are using
-4. Run the above command to start the application
+4. Run the below command to start the application
     ```
     gulp serve
+4. Run the below command to start the application without a browser
+    ```
+    gulp serve --nobrowser
 4. In order to create additional web parts, just run the command in the same path where we ran this command before.
 It will know whether to create a new solution or to add a new web part.
     ```
     yo @microsoft/sharepoint